Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/run_example.md

 ---

 ## Now What?

+### Continue to adding visualizations

+The next step is to add visualizations in Unity using the Message Visualizations package.
+Proceed to [Visualizing with Unity](unity_viz.md).

 ### Exercise the Example
 Feel free to try different 2D Goal Poses and watch the TurtleBot3 navigate the environment and build its map.
 In the Unity Scene view, you can click on different objects and, using the Transform handles, drag them to different positions in the warehouse to quickly re-configure the test environment.
 If doing this while RViz is active, you can observe how the nav2 stack and slam_toolbox respond to dynamic obstacles in the scene.